Diverse architectural assets, easy pet access and a great food scene are just a few of the reasons to visit Macon, Ga.

 Literary fans may want to check out the Sidney Lanier Cottage, which lets visitors experience the home and artifacts of the famed poet and musician for an entry price of $5.

-Perhaps the oldest architecture Macon has to offer, however, is the Ocmulgee National Monument.
+Perhaps the oldest architecture Macon has to offer, however, is the Ocmulgee Mounds National Historical Park.
 Featuring ancient Indian earth mounds and various tribal artifacts from different habitation periods, the National Park Service venue provides access to the interior architecture of the mounds and basic tourist amenities for those who would like to picnic and explore the grounds.

-While fees are charged during special events, day-to-day access to the Ocmulgee National Monument is free.
+While fees are charged during special events, day-to-day access to the Ocmulgee Mounds National Historical Park is free.

 For those traveling with a four-legged family member, Macon has a number of canine-appropriate amenities.